sang6199/Bullet_SL_Catalog/README.md

-# SL multiple image catalog used to reconstruct the mass map of the Bullet Cluster.
+# SL multiple image catalog of the Bullet Cluster
 --------------------------------------------

 For SL sources without spectroscopic redshifts, we treat their redshifts as free parameters, constrained by prior intervals based on the uncertainties from photometric redshift estimates.